 Palocsay uses lessons from Mental Wellness Basics to help students practice mindfulness and stay present.
 For example, when a student logged in to Palocsay’s class and said he was too worried about the coronavirus to think about math, she encouraged him to try and let math take up the space he was using for worrying for a few minutes.
 This year, make coping strategies an everyday thing by posting coping strategies in a place that students can access.
 When you’re learning online, provide a page with coping strategies in your online learning platform or in students’ daily agenda.
 That keeps the language consistent and reminds students that they have skills they can use to feel better.

 Starting a conversation about mental health can empower students now and in the future

-Giving students a way to talk about mental wellness can help bring it into regular discussion.
-In Bonebrake-Miller’s class, students process what they learned online through open class discussions.
-That discussion can then extend to families.
-The hope, according to Palocsay, is that talking about mental wellness at school will spill into the home.
+Giving students a way to talk about mental wellness can help bring it into discussion regularly.
+In Bonebrake-Miller’s class, students process what they learned online through class discussions.
+The hope is that talking about mental wellness at school will spill into the home.
 Kids likely may not talk about traditional academics over the dinner table, says Palocsay, but they may share what they learned and thought about in Mental Wellness Basics and how it relates to them.
-The goal of starting with this online program is to ultimately give students a way to think and talk about mental wellness, so that they can foster a mental health mindset and advocate for themselves and others.
+Even after the pandemic is over, students will need to have a bank of mental wellness skills.
+The goal of starting with this online program is to ultimately give students a way to think and talk about mental wellness, so they can build strategies to use now and long after.